Build your Perfect Portfolio to Optimize Returns and Minimize Risk

 It is one of the most important determinant of returns.
 Although most investors spend their time figuring out what stock to buy – Apple versus Microsoft; the more important decision is determining what assets you should hold, what percentage you should allocate towards each, and how you should diversify within each asset class.
 Diversifying within each asset class means, determining how much to invest in domestic vs. international markets, what industries to invest in, and so on.
 Many studies have been conducted on asset allocation, finding that it explains almost 100% of the level of investor returns.

 Diversify risk.
 Asset allocation helps reduce the risk inherent in holding assets or stocks in your portfolio that share too many of the same characteristics, causing similar performance in good and bad times.
 Theoretically, if one asset class declines, another will likely increase, offsetting losses and stabilizing your returns.
 Harry Markowitz, winner of 1990 Nobel Prize for economics and often regarded as founder of modern portfolio theory put it best:

 Maximize returns.
-If you don't include enough risky investments in your portfolio, you may not earn a large enough return to meet your goals, whether that’s putting your kids through university or ensuring a full retirement.
+If you don't include some growth investments in your portfolio, you may not earn a large enough return to meet your goals, whether that’s putting your kids through university or ensuring the type of retirement you desire.

 Cash and equivalents